jlinoff/pam/PROPOSAL.md

 >   update too.
 > - A backup taken after the upgrade cannot be restored on an older install.
 >
+> ### Decision: the breaking change is accepted
+>
+> Reviewed and agreed.
+The caution above was argued from the general case —
+> native apps, store review, users waiting to update.
+PAM is not that, and two
+> properties change the calculus:
+>
+> - **`v1` to `v2` was already a forced migration and caused no disruption.**
+>   `save.js` calls `encryptV2()` unconditionally; there is no v1 write path.
+>   Every existing vault was rewritten on its next save.
+The precedent is
+>   direct, not analogous.
+> - **A PWA updates itself.** Served from a URL, an installed PAM picks up the
+>   new version on next load.
+The window in which one device lags is short and
+>   self-closing, unlike a native app waiting on store review.
+> - **`git clone <tag>` is a real fallback here**, because PAM has no build
+>   step.
+Clone the v2.4.1 tag, open `index.html`, read the file.
+That covers
+>   the isolated-environment case properly.
+>
+> And this is a security tool.
+An unauthenticated vault format is a genuine
+> defect, and shipping the fix matters more than sparing users one migration.
+>
+> **Two conditions attach to that acceptance:**
+>
+> 1. **The v1 and v2 read paths are never removed.** A v3 PAM must open every
+>    file PAM has ever written.
+This is what makes a forced write-format change
+>    safe, it costs almost nothing to keep, and it is exactly the sort of thing
+>    a later cleanup deletes because "nobody uses v1 any more".
+They do.
+> 2. **The migration must announce itself.** With the writer unconditional, a
+>    v2 vault becomes v3 on the next save with no notice.
+A one-time message —
+>    *"this vault has been upgraded to the v3 format; older versions of PAM can
+>    no longer open it"* — costs nothing and turns a silent one-way door into an
+>    informed one.
+The v1 to v2 migration went smoothly; that should be
+>    repeatable rather than fortunate.
+>
 > **Requirements before 9b ships, not optional extras:**
 >
 > - The release notes must lead with this, not mention it.